 The year is 1692.
 Bridget Bishop has been accused of witchcraft and YOU are on the Puritan jury.
 Hear the historical testimonies, cross-examine the witnesses and decide the verdict.
 Is Bridget Bishop capable of witchcraft?
 Play your part in history…

-The 2018 season of Cry Innocent runs seven days per week June 17-June26th and October 1-31.
+The 2019 season of Cry Innocent will run seven days per week June 16-August 25th and October 1-November 3.
 September shows are on Saturdays and Sundays only.
 All are at the Old Town Hall, 32 Derby Square, Salem, MA.
-June-September tickets are available to the public online in May.
+June-September tickets will be available to the public online in May.
 October/November tickets will be available online in August.

 an illustrated staged reading

 One day only, Sunday, May 26th, Memorial Day Weekend.
 5-6PM.
 Old Town Hall, Salem.

 A father's odyssey.
 A mother's secret.
 A son's story.
 Wilber's War chronicles the story of two ordinary Americans, Wilber and Norma Bradt, during an extraordinary time, World War II.
 It offers fresh insight---deeply personal---into the historic conflict as it was fought by the U.S. Army in the Pacific Theater and by a family on the home front.
 It is an epic tale of patriotic and familial duty, heroism, love, infidelity and the tragedy of suicide.

 It’s 1830.
 Fabulously wealthy Joseph White is found dead in his bed at his own party.
 You are party-guests turned Committee of Vigilence for this historical, hysterical who-dunnit.

 Coming Summer, 2019 to the gorgeous Heard Mansion on the Ipswich Museum property.
 Tickets go on sale May 1st.